 Popularized in early 2000, working across time zone has become quite a common phenomenon.
 Startups, SMEs or corporates like the idea of working with teams across different time zone as it is, economic, widens exposure for the business and employees, expands the talent pool and makes the business omnipresent.

-Yet, newcomers find it little tough to adjust or take a while to excel in working with colleagues, team or clients overseas.
+Yet, newcomers find it a little tough to adjust or take a while to excel in working with colleagues, teams or clients overseas.

 To help newcomers with the idea of working with people across the time zone, here is DBS India a Business Center listing some tips that can help one gradually ease and excel in this process:

 Use Your Smartphone